 Eating gluten when you’ve got celiac disease can cause acute digestive upsets and long-term complications, including nutrient deficiencies.
 If you experience problems after eating foods containing gluten, visit Long Island Gastroenterology Specialists in New York.
-At their offices in North Wantagh, South Wantagh, and Garden City, the fellowship-trained physicians perform cutting-edge diagnostic tests to see if you have celiac disease.
+At their offices in North Wantagh, and South Wantagh, New York the fellowship-trained physicians perform cutting-edge diagnostic tests to see if you have celiac disease.
 Call your nearest Long Island Gastroenterology Specialists office today or book an appointment online.

 Celiac disease is an autoimmune disorder that affects your gastrointestinal system.
 Autoimmune diseases occur when your immune system malfunctions and attacks healthy cells in your body as though they were bacteria or viruses that could make you sick.